 Ankle and foot injuries are common, especially if you play sports or have a chronic disease.
 You don’t have to live with ankle or foot pain.
-The orthopaedic specialists at Orthopaedic and Rehabilitation Centers in West Rogers Park and Wicker Park, Chicago, offer effective solutions.
+The orthopaedic specialists at Orthopaedic and Rehabilitation Centers in Lincoln Square and Wicker Park, Chicago, offer effective solutions.
 They diagnose and treat your injury using conservative or surgical techniques.
 Schedule an appointment with Orthopaedic and Rehabilitation Centers over the phone or online to learn more about your options.

 Ankle and foot injuries often involve sports or work injuries, degenerative diseases, or congenital abnormalities.
 Common injuries and their causes include: